pyrmont/articles.inqk.net/src/_posts/2020-02-06-rss-and-newsletters.md

 ---
-title: "RSS in the Age or Newsletters"
+title: "RSS in the Age of Newsletters"
 layout: post
 date: 2020-02-06 16:28:06 +0900
 excerpt: "A plea to remember to syndicate the revolution."